 The Authority has consulted extensively with SunWater and other stakeholders throughout this review.
-Consultation has included: inviting submissions from, and meeting with, interested parties, the commissioning of independent reports on key issues; and, publication of Issues Papers.
+Consultation has included: inviting submissions from, and meeting with, interested parties, the commissioning of independent reports and issues papers on key issues; and, publication of all relevant documents.

-Comments on the Draft Report are due by 23 December 2011.
-All submissions will be taken into account by the Authority in preparing its Final Reports due by 30 April 2012.
+All submissions received on the Draft Report have been taken into account by the Authority in preparing its Final Report.